 How to find accommodation:

 After getting these 3 things sorted I then started looking at accommodation options.
-I was torn between staying in a hotel, resort or staying in a Villa, both obviously come wth pros and cons especially with children.
+I was torn between staying in a hotel, resort or staying in a Villa.
+All obviously come with pros and cons especially with children.
 In the end we decided to do break our trip up and experience all 3, a resort, hotel and a villa.

-- Facebook – There are so many groups on Facebook that can help.
-There are expat groups that can help give you insight on the areas.
-There are groups that have travelers review and recommend places to stay.
-There are are groups that advertise accommodation/ villas on.
+- Facebook – There are so many groups on Facebook that can help including expat groups that can help give you first hand insight on the areas as well as groups that have traveller reviews and recommended places to stay.
+There are also groups that advertise accommodation/ villas available in Bali.

 - Travel agent- Travel agents are a wealth of information and can help you a little or as much as you want.
 After all that is what they do every day for a living.

 - Scoopon- Scoopon has its own Bali page with package deals.
-Lots of deals include breakfast and other bonuses (Deals for both Hotels & Villas)
+Lots of deals include breakfast and other bonuses including deals for both Hotels & Villas.

 - AirBnB – There are some amazing properties on AirBnb.
-We were getting quoted $600per night in Ubud for the 4 of us.
+In other searches, we were getting quoted up to $600 per night in Ubud for the 4 of us in accommodation.
 I did a quick search on AirBnB and found a 2 bedroom villa with a housekeeper and breakfast daily for $200 per night just off one of the main streets in Ubud.

 Where to stay in Bali with kids for a Reconnaissance Trip/ Mini Holiday

-When planning a Reconnaissance Trip it’s important to remember that the focus is not relaxing, indulging or holidaying.
-Sure it can be part of it but it’s not the main focus of why you are there; because of that the location we picked to stay and accommodation we chose is not what we might have picked if we were going there purely for a holiday.
+When planning a reconnaissance trip, it’s important to remember that the focus is not relaxing, indulging or holidaying.
+Sure it can be part of it but it’s not the main focus of why you are there.
+Because of that the location we picked to stay and accommodation we chose is not what we might have picked if we were going there purely for a holiday.
 I had lots of discussions about where to stay with kids (a lot were from families who had holidayed in Bali or Expats who currently live in Bali).
-I thought I’d share the top places that got mentioned in case someone reading this needs a starting point for their own planning.
+I thought I’d share the top places that were recommended to me – saves you having to ask again!

 - The Breeze Bali Resort and Spa